Harpswell News subscribes to the standards of editorial independence required by the Institute for Nonprofit News (INN).

 Harpswell News retains full authority over editorial content to protect the best journalistic and business interests of our organization.
 We will maintain a firewall between news coverage decisions and sources of all revenue.
 Acceptance of financial support does not constitute implied or actual endorsement of donors or their products, services or opinions.

-We accept gifts, grants and sponsorships from individuals, organizations and foundations to help with our general operations, coverage of specific topics and special projects through our fiscal sponsor, The Holbrook Community Foundation.
-As a 501(c)(3) nonprofit that operates as a public trust, The Holbrook Community Foundation does not pay certain taxes on these gifts.
+We accept gifts, grants and sponsorships from individuals, organizations and foundations to help with our general operations, coverage of specific topics and special projects.
+As a 501(c)(3) nonprofit, Harpswell News does not pay certain taxes on these gifts.
 We may receive funds from standard government programs offered to nonprofits or similar businesses.
 Our news judgments are made independently and not on the basis of donor support.

 Harpswell News also may consider donations to support the coverage of particular topics, but we maintain editorial control of the coverage.
 We will cede no right of review or influence of editorial content, nor of unauthorized distribution of editorial content.

 Harpswell News will make public the names of all donors by published lists (either print or online), as we subscribe to INN’s recommendation related to anonymous gifts:

 Note: Transparency is at the root of our rule against anonymous donors.
 According to the Institute for Nonprofit News (INN), The Trust Project has researched what consumers consider when deciding to believe a news item or source.
 Knowing the identities of an organization’s funders was an important factor in consumers’ judgment regarding a news outlet’s possible “agenda” and whether it could be trusted.
 The trust that transparent newsrooms build with the people they serve is one of the greatest advantages of nonprofit news media, and a best practice that INN believes supports democracy and civic engagement.